IBM/kube101/workshop/README.md

 [Lab 0](Lab0) (Optional): Provides a walkthrough for installing IBM Cloud command-line tools and the Kubernetes CLI.
 You can skip this lab if you have the IBM Cloud CLI, the container-service plugin, the containers-registry plugin, and the kubectl CLI already installed on your machine.

-[Lab 1](Lab1): This lab walks through creating and deploying a simple "hello world" app in Node.JS, then accessing that app.
+[Lab 1](Lab1): This lab walks through creating and deploying a simple "guestbook" app written in Go as a net/http Server and accessing it.

 [Lab 2](Lab2): Builds on lab 1 to expand to a more resilient setup which can survive having containers fail and recover.
 Lab 2 will also walk through basic services you need to get started with Kubernetes and the IBM Cloud Container Service